 Yes.
 The best Air Purifiers can eliminate at least 99.7% of air particles – most of which are harmful.

-This is a deep breath of relief, pun intended, to those who are suffering from asthma or allergies that are triggered by certain air particles.
+This is a deep breath of relief, pun intended, to those suffering from asthma or allergies triggered by certain air particles.
 And the same goes for other complications such as bronchitis.

-So let’s take a look at our 5 best air purifier picks!
+So let’s take a look at our five best air purifier picks!

 1: NuWave OxyPure – Best Overall

-It may be the most expensive pick, but the NuWave OxyPure is also the most efficient one.
-You’ll find it has 4 filters that can handle everything from pet hair down to viruses.
-These filters are the:
+It may be the most expensive, but the NuWave OxyPure is also the most efficient.
+It has four filters that handle everything from pet hair down to viruses.
+These filters are the following:

 - Pre-filter: Collects larger particles such as pet hair